-When you think of social media platforms, what are the first few names that come to your mind?
+When you think of social media platforms, what are the first things that come into your mind?

 Unfortunately, I know the majority of the answer will point onwards no.

-LinkedIn is an extremely underrated platform that is not explored a lot and if explored, is not used to give the optimum results.
+LinkedIn is an extremely underrated platform that is not found and if found, is not used to give the optimum results.

 This piece of write-up is going to touch on some pointers that are necessary to get started on LinkedIn the right way.